nfrank75/deploy_odoo_16/Readme.md

 This project is to show how to deploy odoo 16 using docker-compose on a ubuntu 20 server

-- install odoo on server
+- add the image of odoo service on docker-compose.yml
-- install postgres 12 on server
+- add the image of postgres 12 on docker-compose
-- do the update & upgrade

 - create a folder odoo_16 with mkdir odoo_16